-Grant's interests lie in modelling longitudinal data, utilizing linked population-based datasets, translation of research into policy and practice, epidemiology and management of type I diabetes, and childhood social, emotional and cognitive development.
+Grant's interests lie in modelling longitudinal data, utilising linked population-based datasets, translation of research into policy and practice, epidemiology and management of type 1 diabetes, and childhood social, emotional and cognitive development.

-Grant is currently working as a biostatistician with the Children's Diabetes Research and Education Centre and a research psychologist with WA Child and Adolescent Mental Health Services.
+Grant is currently working as a biostatistician with the Children's Diabetes Centre and a research psychologist with WA Child and Adolescent Mental Health Services.

 Leah started out as a nurse in Canada and when her two children were young studied health information science.
 Part way through her degree an opportunity arose to go to Australia with her family.
 She came out to Perth working first as an RN and then finding an opportunity to use her informatics skills spent over 10 years helping with the set up and management of the Australian Bleeding Disorders Registry as the National Coordinator.
 During this time she went on to get her Masters of Public Health at UWA.
 Leah works part time as a clinical data manager with the Diabetes team.